Building business software - 21 keys to success

 I know, 21 is a lot of keys.
-Software development is complex, don't let anyone tell you different.
+Building successful custom business software is extremely complex, don't let anyone tell you different.

 I imagine some of these points will resonate with you and hopefully some will be new and enlightening.

 Obviously!
-This is the major benefit of bespoke or custom software.
+This is the primary benefit of custom software development.

 Controversial I realise, I’ll go into a bit more detail on this one...

 Where possible, use multi-skilled development teams where multiple individuals have full understanding and there’s no single point of failure.

 Ideally, each development team member would have a reasonable understanding of:

 - user’s issues